Subscribe to our newsletter

 Movement

+Movement can be incredibly helpful with any type of swelling, including swelling under the armpit.
 However, it can be hard to figure out what type of movement to do because the armpit is not the easiest area to reach with exercise.

-I recommend gentle arm exercises, such as small circles (both forward and backward), arm swings, shoulder rolls, and reaching movements.
+I recommend arm exercises, such as small circles (both forward and backward), arm swings, shoulder rolls, and reaching movements.
+Light housework, such as folding laundry, gardening, and cooking, can also be helpful.

 FAQs

 Lymphedema in the armpit often feels like a general heaviness or fullness in the area, and you might also notice that your skin feels tight or stretched.
-Unlike conditions where your immune system is fighting infection and causing painful lumps, lymphedema usually isn't painful - but you may experience some discomfort.
+Unlike conditions where your immune system is fighting infection and causing painful lumps, lymphedema usually isn’t painful, but you may experience some discomfort.
 The swelling can also extend beyond just the armpit area.
-Lymphedema is a chronic condition, so while you can manage the swelling to make it better, it likely won't resolve completely.
+Lymphedema is a chronic condition, so while you can manage the swelling to make it better, it likely won’t resolve completely.

 It depends on the cause of the swelling and your technique.
 If your lymph nodes are swollen because of an infection, you should see a doctor instead of attempting to do self-massage.
 However, if you’re dealing with post-surgical swelling or lymphedema, gentle lymphatic drainage techniques (not deep massage) can be helpful when you do it correctly.

 General swelling without a distinct lump is common with lymphedema and can also develop after surgery or radiation therapy.
-In this case, you typically won't experience tender, localized swelling that happens when your immune system is fighting an infection - it'll be more like uniform puffiness or fullness across the armpit.
+In this case, you typically won’t experience tender, localized swelling that happens when your immune system is fighting an infection.
+It’ll be more like uniform puffiness or fullness across the armpit.

 Armpit swelling can develop for many different reasons, including infections, surgery, and a chronic condition called lymphedema.
 If you don’t know the cause of the swelling under your armpit, it’s important to consult with a medical professional.